Leading With Decision-Driven Data Analytics

 Data-Driven Versus Decision-Driven Data Analytics

-DATA-DRIVEN DECISION-MAKINGDECISION-DRIVEN DATA ANALYTICS
+DATA-DRIVEN DECISION-MAKING | DECISION-DRIVEN DATA ANALYTICS |

-Anchor on a decision to be made.
+Anchor on data that is available. | Anchor on a decision to be made. |

-Find a purpose for data.
+Find a purpose for data. | Find data for a purpose. |

-Start from what is known.
+Start from what is known. | Start from what is unknown. |

-Empower data scientists.
+Empower data scientists. | Empower decision-makers. |

 When we tell executives about the decision-driven approach, some are quick to point out a potential problem.
 They caution that decision-makers who use data to support a decision that has already been made may be falling prey to confirmation bias.
 But that is not decision-driven data analytics.
 That is preference-driven data analytics, and it might be the worst way to make decisions — but it’s, unfortunately, a very common one.